rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 ### 2.2.
 Normalizing enrichment O/E data and calculating the Pearson correlation matrix

-This analysis is generally useful to calculate A/B compartments, which means that it is usually performed at coarse resolution (1 Mb typically, or 500 kb).
+This analysis is generally used to calculate A/B compartments, and it is performed at coarse resolution (1 Mb typically, or 500 kb).
-To calculate and save the **O/E intra-chromosomal contact matrix** and the **Pearson correlation matrix** for a chromosome ``--chr`` do as following:
+To calculate and save the **O/E contact matrix** and the **Pearson correlation matrix** for a chromosome ``--chr`` do as following:
 ```unix
 python2.7 /HiCtool-master/scripts/HiCtool_yaffe_tanay.py \
 --action normalize_enrich \